Sustaining Peace in the time of COVID-19

 All the UN’s peacekeeping operations and special political missions – involving approximately 100,000 people in more than 30 countries – have been forced to take exceptional steps to adapt and cope with the COVID-19 pandemic.
 At this stage, most of the countries where peace operations are deployed are on the periphery of the pandemic.
 However, this is likely to change and when the virus spreads to these countries, peace operations will most likely have to make further changes to the way they work, both to protect their staff and to be able to continue to carry out critical functions.

 On 14 May 15:00-16:00 CET, NUPI and the Effectiveness of Peace Operations Network (EPON) will host an open webinar to discuss how COVID-19 is affecting UN peacekeeping missions.
-Find the concept note for the event here, and follow the live stream here.
+Find the concept note for the event here.

 Who are the New Peacebuilding Actors?